 Seed: The female flowers mature to a round, elongated acorn, 1/2 to 1 inch long, 1/4 to 1/2 enclosed in a thin bowl-shaped cap with tightly pressed brown scales tapering to either a very short stalked base or no stalk at all.
 The scales usually have short gray hair.
 The nut is light-brown at maturity.
 They appear either singly or in pairs.
 The acorn matures in the first year - as do most species in the Quercus Sect.
 Quercus - the White Oak Group.

-Habitat: Chinkapin Oak is one of the most widespread species of trees in temperate North America.
+Habitat: Chinkapin Oak is one of the most widespread species of trees in temperate North America, not dense coverage, but widespread geographically.
 It is found in mixed deciduous forests, usually on slopes and in areas of limestone and calcareous soils.
 It can be found in riparian habitats in western North America.
 It may hybridize with other Oak species.
 Shrubby versions do not produce acorns.